 UNIVERSITY OF WISCONSIN River Falls

-The Department of Biology prides itself on the diversity of training, research experiences, and interests of its faculty members in addition to a commitment to individualized student attention.
+The Department of Biology prides itself on the diversity of training, research experiences, and interests of its faculty members, as well as a commitment to individualized student attention.
+At UW-River Falls, students are encouraged to be independent thinkers, challenge traditional wisdom, and to behave ethically and socially.
+They are encouraged to follow an environmentally sound life-style that will produce responsible global citizens.

 Our department is located on the fourth floor of the Agricultural Science building.
 Please make arrangements to stop in and see us if you are visiting campus!